gladiusio/gladius-hiring-challenge/README.md

 A great utility to check statuses, errors, and txHashes: [etherscan](https://ropsten.etherscan.io/)

-See the `Application Contract ABI` section of this gist for the Application Contract jsonInterface ABI.
+See the `Application Contract ABI` section of this gist for the Application Contract JSON Interface ABI.

 To initialize the Contract in order to call methods, see the [web3 docs](https://web3js.readthedocs.io/en/1.0/web3-eth-contract.html#new-contract).